natcap/invest.users-guide/source/fisheries.rst

 References
 ==========
+Baker, R., Levin, P. and Minello, T. 2008.
+The link between coastal wetlands and white shrimp fishery production in the northern Gulf of Mexico.
+ICES CM 2008/M:11

+Carcamo, R.A.
+Jr. 2002.
+Report on the spiny lobster fisheries of Belize. in: Second Workshop on the Management of Caribbean Spiny Lobster Fisheries in the WECAFC Area.
+FAO Fisheries Report No. 715.

+Food and Agriculture Organization of the United Nations.
+2014a.
+The State of World Fisheries and Aquaculture 2014: Opportunities and Challenges.
+Food and Agriculture Organization of the United Nations.
+Rome

+Food and Agriculture Organization of the United Nations.
+2014b.
+The State of Food and Agriculture 2014 Report: Innovation in Family Farming.
+Food and Agriculture Organization of the United Nations.
+Rome

-M.E. de Leon González, R.G.
-Carrasco and R.A.
+Leon González, M.E. de, R.G.
+Carrasco, and R.A.
 Carcamo.
 2008.
 A Cohort Analysis of Spiny Lobster from Belize.
+Belize Fisheries Department, Ministry of Agriculture and Fisheries

 Little, S.A. and W.H.
 Watson III.
 2005.
-Differences in the size at maturity of female american lobsters, Homarus americanus, captured throughout the range of the offshore fishery.
+Differences in the size at maturity of female American lobsters, Homarus americanus, captured throughout the range of the offshore fishery.
 J. Crust.
 Biol.
-25(4): 585-592.
+25(4): 585-592

 Puga, R., Hernández S., López J and León M.E. de.
 2005.
 Bioeconomic modeling and risk assessment of the Cuban fishery for spiny lobster Panulirus argus, Fisheries Research 75: 149–163.

-The State of World Fisheries and Aquaculture 2014.
-Food and Agriculture Organization of the United Nations, Rome, 2014.

-A. Carcamo, Jr, R.A.
-2002.
-Report on the spiny lobster fisheries of Belize. in: Second Workshop on the Management of Caribbean Spiny Lobster Fisheries in the WECAFC Area.
-FAO Fisheries Report No. 715.

-Long Term Atoll Monitoring Program (LAMP) fishery independent surveys at SCMR, Glover’s, GSSCMR and LBCNP.
+Toft, J.E., J.L.
+Burke, M.P.
+Carey, C.K.
+Kim, M. Marsik, D.A.
+Sutherland, K.K.
+Arkema, A.D.
+Guerry, P.S.
+Levin, T.J.
+Minello, M. Plummer, M.H.
+Ruckelshaus, H.M.
+Townsend.
+2013.
+From mountains to sound: modelling the sensitivity of Dungeness crab and Pacific oyster to land-see interactions in Hood Canal, WA.
+ICES J. Mar.
+Sci.
+71(3): 725-738

+Wildlife Conservation Society.
+2013.
+Long Term Atoll Monitoring Program (LAMP): Results for queen conch, spiny lobster and key finfish species for the 2004-2012 survey period.
+Global Conservation Program.
+Belize City, Belize.

-Glover’s Reef Atoll Fisheries Catch Data Collection Program, described in “Glover’s Reef Marine Reserve Fisheries Catch Data Collection Program Report for the period January 2005 to June 2010.
+Wildlife Conservation Society.
+(ND).
+Glover’s Reef Marine Reserve Fisheries Catch Data Collection Program Report for the period January 2005 to June 2012.
 Belize Marine Program.
-Wildlife Conservation Society”.

-Baker, R., Levin, P. and Minello, T. 2008.
-Assessing the link between coastal wetlands and white shrimp fishery production in the northern Gulf of Mexico.
-ICES CM 2008/M:11

-Toft et al ICES.

-FAO report 2014.
+Global Conservation Program.
+Belize City, Belize.